Plan Your Ultra-Luxurious Lake Como Honeymoon

 Couples who want to explore Northern Italy and Switzerland (it's less than a three-hour drive to the border) can begin or end their trip in Lake Como.
 Fortunately, the area is easy to access.
 Just fly into Milan Malpensa International Airport; from New York, you can book a direct flight.
 The car ride from the airport to Lake Como is a mere 40 minutes.
 Newlyweds can also take the train from Switzerland to the Como San Giovanni station.

 Especially in the summer months, Lake Como can get crowded.
-Also bear in mind that prices tend to be quite high, plus ferry rides between the lake's various resort towns can take up to two-and-a-half hours.
+Also bear in mind that prices tend to be quite high, plus ferry rides between the lake's various resort towns can take up to two-and-a-half hours—just something to consider before buying plane tickets.

 Bellagio